Lapin0t/phd-manuscript/main/02_games.typ

 #block(inset: (x: 1.5em, bottom: 1em), spacing: 0.8em)[
   This case was not present in #nm[Levy] & #nm[Staton]~#num-cite(<LevyS14>), but it allows a strategy to end the game, provided it exhibits an output.
-As we will see with interaction trees in @sec-itree, this allows to equip transition systems with a monad structure, an important tool for compositional manipulation.
+As we will see with interaction trees in @sec-itree, this allows us to equip transition systems with a monad structure, an important tool for compositional manipulation.
 ]